ErikGunne/molecules/README.md

 Molecules - a real time shared document plugin for coding together.

+Written by Erik Gunne, Jakob Lindqvist and William Viktorsson.

 This plugin was built as part of the course **5DV205 - Advanced distributed systems** at Umea University in the fall of 2018.

 The plugin communicates with one of several servers running our implementation of **Raft** for a shared replicated state.